 5 Not making a decision

 All of the time you are ‘debating’ about whether to move, you are really making a decision not to move.
 People can go on thinking about it for years and years, pretending to themselves they are still considering it when really they are using the decision-making time as a way to avoid saying yes to the adventure of a lifetime.
 Just make a decision, one way or the other and get on with it.

 I should add, it took us years to make the decision but now looking back I realise we should have just focused on making a decision and got on with it.
-I had no idea there were strategies you can use to help you make the right decision quickly!
-If you still aren’t sure, grab the decision making help sheet and work through it.
+There are lots of decision making strategies out there to try.

 6 Getting rid of everything

 There is a lot of value in shedding your things and moving over without any ‘stuff’.
 People love the idea of replacing everything with shiny new things over here, but so often people tell me they regretted getting rid of everything.
 Some people miss those boxes of keepsakes that went to the tip.
 Other people say they wish they had brought all of the little bits and bobs they threw away like kitchen bins, dust pan and brushes etc. because they thought it wasn’t worth bringing but then realised the cost of replacing it all added up.
 Think carefully about what you decide to get rid of and what to bring because once it’s gone, it’s gone.
 (Be sure to read my decluttering guide and my shipping guide).
 Remember, if you are bringing a container anyway you can always bring things and throw them away later if you don’t need them – bringing them doesn’t mean you need to keep hold of it forever.

 7 Not having a leaving party